Efficient Deburring for Quality Finished Parts

-Here at R.P Abrasives, we lead the industry with innovative finishing techniques and processes which transform and improve the surface of metal and plastic parts and components.
-Today we’re taking a closer look at the deburring process; one of our most popular finishing services.
+R.P Abrasives leads the industry with innovative finishing techniques and processes which transform and improve the surface of metal and plastic parts and components.
+One of our most popular finishing services is deburring.

-Some of the most common concerns about deburring are whether burrs can be removed from hard to reach areas, and if deburring will compromise the integrity or tolerance of the part.
-By using a combination of advanced mechanical processes, burrs can be removed and the desired finish can be achieved without compromising the part in any way.
-Using innovative technologies like microscopic deburring and high resolution micro cameras, even the smallest parts and components can be effectively deburred.
-In order to ensure all tolerances and specifications meet our high standards, a Quality Control Department thoroughly examines all deburred parts.
+Some of the most common concerns about deburring are whether burrs can be removed from hard-to-reach areas and if deburring will compromise the integrity or tolerance of the part.
+By using a combination of advanced mechanical processes, burrs can be removed, and the desired finish can be achieved without compromising the part.
+Using innovative technologies like microscopic deburring and high-resolution micro cameras, even the smallest parts and components can be effectively deburred.
+A Quality Control Department thoroughly examines all deburred parts to ensure all tolerances and specifications meet our high standards.

-Since all parts are different and every client has different needs, deburring techniques and processes are tailored to each specific product.
+Since all parts are different and every client has different needs, burr removal techniques and processes are tailored to each specific product.

-For hand deburring, a variety of tools are used, some of which are handheld, and others which are mechanical.
-Tools like a buffing jack and non-woven wheel can be used in conjunction with small hand-held tools to get into difficult crevices, achieving a precise result that machines alone couldn’t produce.
+For hand deburring, various tools are used, some of which are handheld and others mechanical.
+Tools like a buffing jack and non-woven wheel can be used with small hand-held tools to get into difficult crevices, achieving a precise result that machines alone couldn’t produce.

-Batch deburring, also known as “mass finishing” begins with tumbling, a process which achieves overall smoothness.
-Depending on the size of the part or the number of parts to be tumbled, different types of tumblers are used.
-Tumbler types include vibratory - which used vibration to tumble the parts, high energy, and centrifugal.
-If tumbling isn’t an option, parts can also be deburred with processes like basket blasting (sometimes called tumble blasting) where parts are held in a mesh basket while being “blasted” with abrasive material, or ultrasonic deburring, which blasts away burrs with ultrasonic energy.
+Batch deburring, also known as “mass finishing,” begins with tumbling, a process that achieves overall smoothness.
+Different types of tumblers are used depending on the size of the part or the number of parts to be tumbled.
+Tumbler types include vibratory - which uses vibration to tumble the parts, high energy, and centrifugal.
+If tumbling isn’t an option, parts can also be deburred with basket blasting (sometimes called tumble blasting) where parts are held in a mesh basket while being “blasted” with abrasive material, or ultrasonic deburring, which blasts away burrs with ultrasonic energy.

-If you have additional questions about the deburring process, or which type of deburring will be best for your part, or product component, contact us today!
+Looking for deburring services for your part?
+Request a quote below from RP Abrasives!
+If you have additional questions about the deburring process or which type of deburring will be best for your part, or product component, please feel free to contact us today.